marshallward/f90nml/README.rst

 A namelist file is parsed and converted into an ``Namelist`` object, which behaves like a standard Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.

+``f90nml`` also includes a command line tool for use in a shell environment.

 Quick usage guide